 You do not need to send or attach a CV as the information you will complete in the Student Recruitment System is sufficient for us to evaluate your application as a whole.

 There is an opportunity to provide detail about your employment history in the ‘Additional Information’ part of the application.
 You can also use the ‘Research Interests’ part of the application to highlight where your degree, or technical experience and expertise make you a good fit for research at the ICR, or on a specific project.

 You should not attach personal photos of yourself to documents that you upload to the student recruitment system.
 Where you are shown in a document, such as a transcript, please obscure the image.

 If shortlisted, you will be invited to attend a panel interview, which is the first part of our recruitment process.
 We will contact you to ask if you need any adjustments before the event.

 If you apply in October/November, the interviews will be scheduled for January, with the exact dates clearly detailed on the website.
 Candidates that progress to the panel interview stage will get the opportunity to see videos of all the recruiting supervisors explaining their projects and giving an insight into working with their team.

 For projects advertised at other times of the year, information on the interview process and date/s will be provided on the PhD projects page.

-We will provide full details with your invite but, as an overview, it will include a panel interview lasting around half an hour with three or more people.
-You will be asked to present, and you will be assessed using the same criteria as all other candidates.
+We will provide full details with your invite but generally panel interviews last around half an hour, with three or more people on the panel.
+You will be asked to present some of your work, and you will be assessed using the same criteria as all other candidates.